farhan036/Digital-Design-Projects/06-CORDIC/Readme.md

    or with a tool like Icarus Verilog / Verilator that supports SV testbenches.
 3. Check console output for the `PASSED` / `FAILED` summary.

+## Running Implementation (Vivado)

+1. Create an RTL project targeting the confirmed board/part (see Target Device note above — verify the part before proceeding).
+2. Add `CORDIC.v` as a design source.
+3. Add the appropriate XDC constraints file for your actual board (clock pin, reset, and any I/O you've wired up in a top-level wrapper).
+4. Run Synthesis → Implementation → Generate Bitstream.
+5. Check `Reports → Timing Summary` — confirm 0 failing endpoints on setup,
+   hold, and pulse width, matching the results above.

 ## Known Limitations / Notes

 - Legacy 16-bit saturation logic exists in `CORDIC.v` but is commented out and unused — safe to ignore or remove.
-- The 500-count tolerance is a design choice for numerical robustness, not a bug workaround; actual observed errors are roughly 8–10 counts.
+- The 500-count simulation tolerance is a design choice for numerical robustness, not a bug workaround; actual observed errors are roughly 8–10 counts.
+- CORDIC's 32/33-bit data ports (`z`, `x_start`, `y_start`, `cosine`,
+  `sine`) exceed the available switches/LEDs on typical dev boards — a top-level wrapper (AXI-Lite/GPIO shim to the Zynq PS, or a built-in test-vector ROM) is needed for true on-hardware verification beyond timing closure.